Healthy Homes Assessment Te Marua

 Draught Stopping Te Marua

-If a draught is felt from unreasonable gaps or holes the area needs to be sealed.
+If a draught is felt from unreasonable gaps or holes that it needs to be sealed.

-What are unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections